October 30, 2011

 Photograph of Jay Ryan in his studio by Eric Nakamura

 The fifth CreativeMornings event in Chicago was a celebration of print.
 At the Chicago Portfolio School, who sponsored the event, The Bird Machine’s Jay Ryan showed his screen-printed work.
 Results were not only viewed—Ryan also shared his poster-making process, from drawing to final composition.
-It’s a messy sequence involving rubylith, X-Acto blades, lamps, inks, tape—a host of timeless tools.
+It’s a messy sequence involving rubylith, X-Acto blades, lamps, inks, tape—an array of timeless tools.
 Each step takes time and is worth the wait, because the results are hard-earned demonstrations of artistic intent.
 The effect is relationship-building.
 Each poster that Ryan showed is a piece of a universe, where one can relate to a walrus peering from the sky, a school of wombats or a herd depicted as a cave painting.
 Ryan’s portfolio and narrative served up a hearty dish of magical realism, with tactical-magical advice:

 I left the fifth CreativeMornings presentation motivated in a tangible way, wanting to make something tactile.
 And as I walked back to the office, squirrels were climbing skyscrapers and windows were blinking.